 The likelihood that future lava flows will interfere with human activity and infrastructure increases as communities and other development encroach on Hawaii's active volcanoes.
 USGS scientists characterize long-term lava flow hazards based on where and how often past lava inundation has occurred.
 When a new lava flow erupts, scientists use different methods to estimate where and how quickly it will travel downslope.

 The first USGS map showing volcanic hazard zones on the Island of Hawai‘i was prepared in 1974 and revised in 1987 and 1992.
 The latest map divides the island into 9 zones, with lava flows most likely to occur in Zone 1 and least likely in Zone 9.
-The zones are based on the mapped locations of vents and lava flows, frequencies of past eruptions, written eruption accounts, and oral traditions of Hawaiians (chants and stories about eruptions).
-The zones also take into account larger topographic features that will affect the paths of future flows.
+Hazard zones from lava flows are based chiefly on the location and frequency of both historic and prehistoric eruptions.
+'Historic eruptions' include those for which there are written records, beginning in the early 1800s, and those that are known from the oral traditions of the Hawaiians.
+Our knowledge of prehistoric eruptions is based on geologic mapping and dating of the old flows of each volcano.
+The hazard zones also take into account the larger topographic features of the volcanoes that will affect the distribution of lava flows.
+Finally, any hazard assessment is based on the assumption that future eruptions will be similar to those in the past.
 The hazard boundaries are approximate, and the change in the degree of hazard is generally gradual rather than abrupt.

 The probability of future lava flows is not the same for all areas of the Island of Hawai‘i.
 The long-term lava-flow threat is greatest on Kīlauea and Mauna Loa, the two most active volcanoes, followed by Hualālai.